Chapter 17.22

 17.22.170 Flood protection elevation.

-A. Development within special flood hazard areas which requires elevation or floodproofing shall be elevated or floodproofed to or above the flood protection elevation (base flood elevation plus one foot or base flood elevation plus three feet for critical facilities), or to the flood of record elevation at the specific location as identified by the city, whichever minimum elevation is higher.
+A. Development within special flood hazard areas which requires elevation or floodproofing shall be elevated or floodproofed to or above the flood protection elevation.

-B. Where elevation data is not available either through the Flood Insurance Study, FIRM, or from another authoritative source, applications for building permits shall be reviewed to assure that proposed construction will be reasonably safe from flooding.
-The test of reasonableness is a local judgement and includes use of historical data, high water marks, photographs of past flooding, etc., where available.
+F. Where elevation data is not available either through the flood insurance study, FIRM, or from another authoritative source, applications for floodplain development shall be reviewed to ensure that proposed construction will be reasonably safe from flooding.
+The test of reasonableness is a local judgment and includes use of historical data, high water marks, photographs of past flooding, etc., where available.
 [Ord.
+1122B § 13, 2025; Ord.
 849B § 3, 2009.]

 17.22.180 Residential construction.

-A. New construction and substantial improvement of any residential structure shall have the lowest floor, including basement, elevated to the flood protection elevation as described in CMC 17.22.170.
+A. In AE and A1-30 zones or other A-zoned areas where the BFE has been determined or can be reasonably obtained, new construction and substantial improvement of any residential structure shall have the lowest floor, including basement, elevated to the flood protection elevation as described in CMC 17.22.170.
+Mechanical equipment and utilities shall be waterproofed or elevated to at least the flood protection elevation.

-B. Fully enclosed areas below the lowest floor that are subject to flooding are prohibited, or shall be designed to automatically equalize hydrostatic forces on exterior walls by allowing for the entry and exit of floodwaters.
+B. Fully enclosed areas below the lowest floor that are subject to flooding are prohibited or shall be designed to automatically equalize hydrostatic forces on exterior walls by allowing for the entry and exit of floodwaters.
+If buildings or manufactured homes are constructed or substantially improved with fully enclosed areas below the lowest floor, the areas shall be used solely for parking of vehicles, building access, or storage.
 Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria:

 1. A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided;